chrisvel/imdb_scraper/README.md

 Usage
 -----

+The software has been setup to print all words that are over 5 characters long and appear over 15 times in the synopsis.

     python imdb_scraper.py

     No titles found, input via console:
     Enter movie names, separated by comma: matrix
     ===============================Starting to scrape==============================